strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

   * :ref:`dfn-referrer_organisation_type` should only be set to '98: N/A - Self referral' where :ref:`dfn-referrer_profession` is also
     '98: N/A - Self referral'
+  * Only one episode is allowed to be open per client
+  * On :ref:`dfn-principal_diagnosis` and :ref:`dfn-additional_diagnosis`
+    the values:

+    * 100: Anxiety disorders (ATAPS)
+    * 200: Affective (Mood) disorders (ATAPS)
+    * 300: Substance use disorders (ATAPS)
+    * 400: Psychotic disorders (ATAPS)

+    will only be allowed where data has been migrated from ATAPS.
+The above responses will only be allowed under the following conditions:

+    * The :ref:`dfn-referral_date` was before 1 July 2017
+    * The :ref:`dfn-episode_tags` field must contain the !ATAPS flag

 .. _service-contact-current-validations: